Oak Ridge National Laboratory: High-performance computing

 Summit, developed at ORNL, was the world's fastest supercomputer from November 2018 to June 2020.

 ORNL has been the site of various supercomputers, home to the fastest on several occasions.
 In 1953, ORNL partnered with the Argonne National Laboratory to build ORACLE (Oak Ridge Automatic Computer and Logical Engine), a computer to research nuclear physics, chemistry, biology, and engineering.
 ORACLE had 2048 words (80 Kibit) of memory and took approximately 590 microseconds to perform addition or multiplication of integers.
 In the 1960s ORNL was equipped with an IBM 360/91 and an IBM 360/65.
 In 1995 ORNL bought an Intel Paragon based computer called the Intel Paragon XP/S 150 that performed at 154 gigaFLOPS and ranked third on the TOP500 list of supercomputers.
 In 2005 Jaguar was built, a Cray XT3-based system that performed at 25 teraFLOPS and received incremental upgrades up to the XT5 platform that performed at 2.3 petaFLOPS in 2009.
 It was recognised as the world's fastest from November 2009 until November 2010.
 Summit was built for Oak Ridge National Laboratory during 2018, which benchmarked at 122.3 petaFLOPS.
 As of June 2020, Summit was the world's second fastest [clocked] supercomputer with 202,752 CPU cores, 27,648 Nvidia Tesla GPUs, and 250 Petabytes of storage, having lost the top position to the Japanese Fugaku supercomputer.
 In May 2022, the ORNL Frontier system broke the exascale barrier, achieving 1.102 exaflop/s using 8,730,112 cores.

 Since 1992 the Center for Computational Sciences has overseen high performance computing at ORNL.
 It manages the Oak Ridge Leadership Computing Facility that contains the machines.
 In 2012, Jaguar was upgraded to the XK7 platform, a fundamental change as GPUs are used for the majority of processing, and renamed Titan.
 Titan performed at 17.59 petaFLOPS and held the number 1 spot on the TOP500 list for November 2012.
 Other computers include a 77 node cluster to visualise data that the larger machines output in the Exploratory Visualization Environment for Research in Science and Technology (EVEREST), a visualisation room with a 10 by 3 metre (30 by 10 ft) wall that displays 35 megapixel projections.
 Smoky is an 80 node Linux cluster used for application development.
 Research projects are refined and tested on Smoky before running on larger machines such as Titan.

 In 1989 programmers at the Oak Ridge National Lab wrote the first version of Parallel Virtual Machine (PVM), software that enables distributed computing on machines of differing specifications.
-PVM is free software and has become the de facto standard for distributed computing.
 Jack Dongarra of ORNL and the University of Tennessee wrote the LINPACK software library and LINPACK benchmarks, used to calculate linear algebra and the standard method of measuring floating point performance of a supercomputer as used by the TOP500 organisation.